The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: Analysis Results

 Furthermore, we measure the physical parameters of the observed spiral-arm like features.
 Following \citet{Law2012}, we used the Logarithmic spiral equation \citep{Davis2012}:

 where $r,\ r_{0},\ \theta$, and $ \phi$ represent the radius, initial radius, angle, and pitch angle of arms, respectively.
 In the NIRISS-F200W imaging data, there are three spiral arms flowing into the red bulge.
-Thus, considering inclination effects, we fit the shape of them using Equation~\ref{spiral_arm}.
-The fitting results (blue lines in the left panel of Figure~\ref{stellar_mass_map}) show that the logarithmic equation effectively reproduces the arms.
-The fitted pitch angle of the arms is $\phi=34\pm13$\arcdeg, similar to that of the grand-design spiral galaxy at $z=2.18$ \citep{Law2012}.
+Thus, considering inclination effects, we fit their shape using Equation~\ref{spiral_arm}.
+The best-fit results (blue lines in the left panel of Figure~\ref{stellar_mass_map}) show that the logarithmic equation effectively reproduces the arms.
+The best-fit pitch angle of the arms is $\phi=34\pm13$\arcdeg, similar to that of the three-armed spiral galaxy at $z=2.18$ \citep{Law2012}.